Stephen Strakowski, MD

 University of Notre Dame, BSE, Engineering

 Categorical Internship, McLean Hospital

-Dr. Strakowski is the Acting Senior Associate Dean of Research at the Dell Medical School and a psychiatrist in the Mulva Clinics for Neurosciences at UT Health Austin as well as Professor of Psychiatry, Psychology and Educational Psychology at the University of Texas, Austin.
-He graduated summa cum laude in engineering from the University of Notre Dame in 1984 and Alpha Omega Alpha from Vanderbilt University School of Medicine with an MD in 1988.
+Stephen Strakowski, MD is a psychiatrist in the Mulva Clinics for the Neurosciences at UT Health Austin and Senior Associate Dean of Research at the Dell Medical School.
+He also serves as Professor of Psychiatry, Psychology and Educational Psychology at the University of Texas at Austin.
+He graduated summa cum laude in engineering from the University of Notre Dame in 1984 and Alpha Omega Alpha from Vanderbilt University School of Medicine with his medical degree in 1988.
 He completed residency training at McLean Hospital/Harvard University School of Medicine in 1992.
 He then moved to the University of Cincinnati for 24 years before accepting his current position at UT in 2016.